You may wish to see an introductory page to this section first.

 Sultan Selim I Camii: (left) detail of the right hospice wing; (centre) column of the courtyard; (right) detail of the minaret

-It is thought that the complex was designed by a Persian architect taken to Constantinople as a slave after Selim conquered Tabriz in southern Azerbaijan.
+It is thought that the complex was designed by a Persian architect taken to Constantinople as a slave after Selim conquered Tabriz in Persian Azerbaijan.
 The prayer hall and the courtyard were decorated with tiles from Iznik (Nicaea) where Selim relocated skilled ceramists from Tabriz.

 (left) Sultan Selim I Turbesi; (centre) Iznik tile decoration with a rather unusual surrounding band; (right) the sarcophagus of Sultan Selim I with the turban he used to wear.
 It had a red cloth at its top